QxLabIreland/listening-test/README.md

     - pymongo
 - mongodb

-`nginx` is for server static pages(React.js), `supervisor` serve python3 backend to restart tornado.
+`nginx` is for server static pages(React.js), `supervisor` is to mange tornado server, such as logging and restarting.

 To install them, just run `sudo apt-get install -y nginx supervisor && chmod +x install-mongodb.sh && sudo sh install-mongodb.sh`

-There are lots of ways to install python3.8, and every linux has different python preinstalled.
+There are lots of ways to install python3.8, and every linux has different version of python preinstalled.
 In our case, we got python3.5, so we need to upgrade it.

 ```bash
 sudo apt-get update